neural-reckoning/snn_workshop_2020/README.md

 ## Registration

-Registration is required but free and open.
-[Register here](https://www.eventbrite.co.uk/e/spiking-neural-networks-as-universal-function-approximators-tickets-114419361390) and you will receive an email before the event with the Crowdcast/Zoom URL.
+Registration is now closed.
+You can see a replay of the talks on [Crowdcast](https://www.crowdcast.io/e/snufa2020) or the talks and one of the recorded discussions on [YouTube](https://www.youtube.com/playlist?list=PL09WqqDbQWHFvM9DFYkM_GfnrVnIdLRhy).
+Note that Claudia Clopath's talk and the day 2 discussion were not recorded.

 ## Agenda